 Trampolining is a great way to have some fun, burn some calories and throw some balls at people, but like with any sport accidents can happen.
 In the last 12 months we’ve had over 50,000 people through our doors and no major incidents, this is down to our highly trained and vigilant staff but we also need you to do your bit to make your stay with us fun and injury free.

-Everyone who wants to enjoy the trampolines must have a current waiver form on our system, this can be done by clicking here.
+Everyone who wants to enjoy the trampolines must have a current waiver form on our system, this can be done when placing a booking.
 Anyone aged 16 years and older must complete their own waiver form and anyone under the age of 16 years must have a waiver form completed by someone aged 18 years or older.
 We do advise that you complete your waiver prior to your arrival as you could miss out on some of your jump time while you fill the waivers forms in.
 If you have any questions or would like to check whether you have a waiver please get in touch with us.

 No waiver = No Jumping